nemanjan00/asdf.zsh/README.md

-# n.zsh
+# asdf.zsh

-a zsh plugin for auto-switching node versions based on project environment using [n](https://github.com/tj/n)
+a zsh plugin for auto-switching node versions based on project environment using [asdf](https://asdf-vm.com/)

 ## installation